creativecreature/sturdyc/README.md

 **Please note** that we only have to return the `sturdyc.ErrDeleteRecord` when we're using `GetFetch`.
 For `GetFetchBatch`, we'll simply omit the key from the map we're returning.
-I think this inconsistency is a little unfortunate, but it was the best API I could think of.
-Having to return an error like this even if the call was successful felt much worse:
+I think this inconsistency is a little unfortunate, but it was the best API I could come up with.
+Having to return an error like this even if the call was successful felt like awkward boilerplate for maps:

 ```go
 	batchFetchFn := func(_ context.Context, cacheMisses []string) (map[string]string, error) {